Home > PC Assembly > Install M.2 SSD

 M.2 SSDs are the very small thin storage drives that are installed directly onto the motherboard, not to be confused with regular-sized 2.5 inch SSDs which still connect to the motherboard but don't actually "live" on the board like M.2 ones do (regular SSDs are instead installed beside the motherboard within your case somewhere such as in a case drive bay).

-See Also: How to Install a Normal SSD
+See Also: How to Install a SATA SSD

 Assuming you do actually have an M.2 SSD to install, let's move on.
 But do also keep in mind there are two main different types of M.2 SSDs you could install.
 There are PCIe NVMe M.2 drives, and there are SATA M.2 drives (the former being the faster connection type, but at a price premium).